Brayan Rocchio: Career

 On April 19, 2023, Rocchio was promoted to the major leagues for the first time.
 He did not see game action for the Guardians and was optioned back to Columbus the following day, becoming a phantom ballplayer.
 On May 16, Rocchio was again promoted to the major leagues after José Ramírez was placed on the bereavement list.
 Rocchio made his major league debut that day.

 Rocchio was Cleveland's opening day starting shortstop in 2024.
 He played regularly, struggling as a batter but with solid defense.
 In the playoffs, he hit .333/.421/.485 in 10 games.
 The Guardians lost to the New York Yankees in five games despite Rocchio's efforts.
 However, he started off 2025 slowly and was demoted to Triple-A in May.
 He returned to the Guardians on July 1.
+On September 28th, Rocchio hit a walk-off three-run home run in the 10th inning against the Texas Rangers to end the final game of the regular season.

+Rocchio appeared for Italy in the 2026 World Baseball Classic.